How to Grow a Lemon Tree from Seed (5 Easy Steps)

 Note: a pasteurized/sterile potting mix prevents harmful pathogens from killing the seeds.

-When growing indoors, place the lemon tree seeds in a location that receives at least six hours of direct sunlight.
 The ideal temperatures should also range between 60℉ and 70℉.
 Once the seedlings grow several leaves, transplant them to bigger containers.

 Repot whenever necessary to promote fruit development and new growth.
-Prune the tree by removing lower, older and dry leaves.
+Prune the tree by removing lower, older, and dry leaves.

 During winter, stop applying fertilizer and reduce watering to prevent waterlogging.

-Step 5- maintenance
+Step 5- Maintenance

-Lemon trees are love full sunlight.
-You should also water them preferably three to five days a week and provide frost protection if the temperatures drop.
-Also, fertilize the young trees monthly for a vigorous tree.
+Lemon trees love full sunlight.
+They should also be watered, preferably three to five days a week, and provided with frost protection if the temperatures drop.

 It is fun watching your lemon tree grow.
 However long it may take, you will love the output.
-Just picture your home garden with several green lemon trees with orange/yellow fruits.
-Doesn’t it look lovely?
+Just picture your garden with several green lemon trees and orange/yellow fruits.

 However, it is important to note that everything has its advantages and disadvantages.
 Lemon trees propagated from seeds are usually not identical to their parents.
-They are inferior and also take five years or more to produce fruits.

 Common pests and diseases